 Four hundred metres into the Park, Lennard Road swings away to the south and the Lennard Track continues north-east to a fenceline.
 It wasn’t too much longer before we were into ‘pay attention’ mode.
 500 metres, actually.

 Two logs across the track and the consequent 0bstacle was a bit daunting.
 Someone had tried to cut away a section of the first log that would then allow a vehicle to get through but they had given up.
 We were discussing how to winch out that section of the log that was nearly cut through and, then, would the gap be wide enough to allow through-passage for a full size vehicle.

 As we were making plans Mushy called out that he had found a track around the two logs.
 Freshly made and not over-friendly but eminently do-able.
 We were aware that 19 vehicles from Cockburn 4WD Club and a similar number from the South West 4WD Club had completed Lennard Track in the past three weeks.
 Clearly this newly minted ‘track’ had not had 38 vehicles over it in the past three weeks.
-The mystery was solved a few days later when we compared GPX tracks.
-As they neared the top of the hill Cockburn and South West had taken a more southerly loop to get the finish of the Track.
+The mystery was solved a few days later when we compared GPX tracks with Cockburn and South West.
+As they neared the top of the hill they had taken a more southerly loop to get to the finish of the Track.

 Not knowing this, we drove the new bypass track – which in reality was just flattened bush – to below the second track-blocking log.

 250m past the logs we got into some gnarly country, after which the track heads up to a fenceline.